 The frustrating thing is… no one will ever fully understand you as an INFP.
 In fact I believe that INFPs don’t fully understand themselves.

 The reality is INFPs don’t actually want to be completely understood as individuals.
 If that statement causes you to pause, hang in there with me.
 I’m going to explain what I mean.

 As an INFP you know it’s impossible to truly understand yourself.
 You can experience yourself.
 You can feel your emotions and motivations deeply.
 You can get very close to full understanding – but you can never fully understand why you feel the way you do.

 If you know this about yourself, how in the world can anyone else understand you?

 If you are another type… Imagine that the criteria you use to make all of your decisions is perpetually questioned by nearly every person you encounter.
 And now add to that the phenomenon that you usually don’t know the best decision to make until after you’ve already made it.
 To put a cherry on top, it’s based on something you can’t possibly explain to another person (because it has no language) AND once you know the right decision, you know it with such certainty that you would die for it.

 But you still can’t quite explain it beyond, “It just FEELS right.”

 This is the Authenticity process.
 The criteria Authenticity uses is something so personal and subjective it can’t be fully explained to others.
 Authenticity users ‘know’ something is ‘right’ because they ‘feel it inside of themselves’.
 To anyone else other than an Authenticity user the usual response is, “Why do I care how you feel?
-Do the thing that [fill in the blank whatever is the other person’s criteria].”
+Do the thing that

 As an INFP you have so many nuanced and unexplained emotions that feel absolutely real.
 And when you articulate them – it feels like no one understands what you are actually feeling or expressing.
 It gets worse when other people start to project ill intent onto your expressions that are absolutely authentic and good natured.